 The original Nintendo Switch is a handheld powerhouse that can be transformed into a home console should you prefer to use it that way.
 It offers a gorgeous 6.2-inch touch screen, four to nine hours of battery life when played off of its dock, and includes to Joy-Con controllers that may be detached for motion control play.
 You can swap from handheld to gaming on your television in a snap, just by placing the device in its TV-connected dock.

-It’s a larger system than the Nintendo Switch Lite, but it’s overall a more powerful option that’s perfect for smaller families who like crowding around the living room or single users who enjoy a more deluxe setup for their portable gaming needs.
-With an expansive library that includes platformers, RPGs, visual novels, shooters and more, you can’t go wrong with the OG, unless you don’t have enough pocket space.
+It’s a larger system than the Nintendo Switch Lite.
+Still, it’s a more powerful option that’s perfect for smaller families who like crowding around the living room or single users who enjoy a more deluxe setup for their portable gaming needs.
+With an expansive library that includes platformers, RPGs, visual novels, shooters and more.
+You can’t go wrong with the OG, unless you don’t have enough pocket space.
 That’s where the Lite comes in.

 4. Amazon Luna

-The games in the Prime Gaming Channel, for instance, rotate out every month, so you gain access to a new library of games regularly.
+For instance, the games in the Prime Gaming Channel rotate out every month, so you gain access to a new library of games regularly.
 Paired with the Luna controller, which Amazon claims lowers latency, this is a fun and somewhat free choice for Prime members to get their gaming on.

 Before the Nintendo Switch debuted, Nintendo was hard at work refining its dual-screen handheld series, the Nintendo DS.
 Years after the system came out, Nintendo added 3D viewing capabilities, a bigger and better set of screens, various clamshell decorations and more games.
 Though the system is no longer in production, it remains one of the easiest ways to enjoy Nintendo’s lengthy line of titles dating back to the original Nintendo DS release.
 And you can grab one in a variety of colors and patterns.